 Once you have ratified your real estate sales contract, provide it to your mortgage lender in a timely manner so your settlement stays on track.

 On the day of your closing, you will have a "walk-thru" of the residence you are buying.
 You will be able to check to see that all repairs listed in your contract were actually completed.
 You will also check to see that all the items included in the sale of your home are there and in working order.
-At the settlement, you will sign your loan documents including the Note, Deed of Trust and the Truth-in-Lending Disclosure.
+At the settlement, you will sign your loan documents including the Note, Deed of Trust and the Closing Disclosure.

 You will also need to pay customary closing costs at this time.
 These include, but are not limited to: